 Stephen Bedford is an Elder at Beechwood Chapel, Wirral, as well as a barrister and Recorder.
 Raised in a loving Christian home, he attended David Street Chapel in Toxteth, Liverpool, where his late father became an Elder and his mother remains a member.
 As a young Christian, Stephen was always influenced by Christian camps, Christian Unions and Operation Mobilisation.
 He moved to Beechwood Chapel, Wirral, in 1975 and became an Elder in 1988, and enjoys serving with gifted, gracious, committed and visionary young elders.
 In 1974 Stephen married Ruth.
 They have two daughters and five grandchildren.
 He is looking forward to a fruitful, active retirement.

-Neil Summerton is Secretary to the Board, and also General Editor.
-He has been associated with Partnership and its predecessor body since 1980.
-He has been involved in local church leadership virtually all his adult life, first at Cholmeley Evangelical Church in Highgate London, then from 1991-2001 in planting a church in Crouch End London, and in 2002-16 at King Street Chapel, Tiverton.
-He was a Council member of the Evangelical Alliance for some 30 years and has been for some years a member of the Alliance’s Theology Advisory Group.
-He has been a trustee of a number of other para-church bodies.
-Professionally, he was a civil servant for many years, and has been a non-executive director of water companies.
+Neil Summerton is Secretary and also General Editor.
+Associated with the work since 1980, he has been involved in local church leadership since the 1960s, first at Cholmeley Evangelical Church N6, in the 1990s in planting a church in Crouch End London, and latterly at King Street Chapel, Tiverton.
+He was a Council member of the Evangelical Alliance for some 30 years and is now a member of its Theology Advisory Group.
+Professionally, he was a civil servant and then a non-executive company director.
 He is married to Pauline, a hospital and hospice chaplain, and they have two sons and four grandsons.

 After 33 years farming in deepest Suffolk, some 10 years ago, having completed an accountancy course, Philip began bookkeeping for a living, servicing mainly farming clients.
 Parkview Chapel, Botesdale has been his home church since childhood and he is actively involved there and part of the leadership.
 Combining his faith with his farming experience, he is a local coordinator for Farming Community Network, providing pastoral support for farmers.
 Married to Helen, they have two sons, a daughter and three grandsons.
 Outside work, Philip enjoys gardening and has for several years had an allotment.